kisoo-han/cubrid-manager-server/docs/api/killtransaction.md

 # killtransaction

-Delete transactions, and return the rest of trasactions infomation.
+Delete transactions, and return the rest of the transactions information.

-## Request Json Syntax
+## Request JSON Syntax

 | **Key** | **Description** |
 | --- | --- |